 When writing for broad audiences that may not be familiar with Biola athletics, give the full name on first reference.
-This is the California division Biola is part of, within the NAIA (the national division).
+This is a regional division within the NAIA.
 GSAC includes only Christian schools, while the NAIA does not.

 The university mascot is an eagle named Eddie.

-This is the national division Biola's teams compete in.
-The name is shortened from National Association of Intercollegiate Athletics.
+This is the national association in which Biola's teams compete.
 When writing for broad audiences that may not be familiar with Biola athletics, give the full name on first reference.
 Biola competes in NAIA Division I.

 NAIA National Champion